-4.2 D&I Ambassadors and D&I Working Groups
+7.2 D&I Ambassadors and D&I Working Groups

-In order to create an effective communication channel between the D&I project team and the LIST community and to foster the necessary community ownership of the D&I measures, D&I ambassadors will be instated and working groups for the specific D&I projects will be established.
+In order to provide an effective communication channel between the D&I Officer and the LIST community and to foster the necessary community ownership of D&I activities, D&I Ambassadors will be appointed and working groups will be established for the specific D&I topic areas.

-Within each department, one staff member will be appointed/elected to hold the function of D&I ambassador.
-This person will be the direct link between the employees of his/her department and the D&I officer and human resources.
-Within the ERIN department, Miriam Machwitz has already been appointed D&I ambassador.
-She has taken up the responsibilities that are foreseen for the future ambassadors and cooperation has been positive and valuable.
-The creation of D&I ambassadors in the other departments will follow.
-Specific rules, procedures and responsibilities for the appointment/election of the D&I ambassadors will be developed.
+Within each department, one staff member will be appointed/elected to hold the function of D&I Ambassador.
+This person will be the direct link between the employees of his/her department and the D&I Officer and the Human Resources Department.
+Within the ERIN Department, a D&I Ambassador has already been appointed.
+The creation of D&I Ambassadors in the other departments will follow.
+Specific rules, procedures and responsibilities for the appointment/election of the D&I Ambassadors will be developed.